 GPU Support Bracket

-If you are looking for a more “professional” solution to this problem, we recommend getting yourself a GPU support bracket.
+If you are looking for a more “professional” solution to this particular problem, we recommend getting yourself a GPU support bracket.

 Some cards come complete with a support bracket in the box, so be sure to check that before you go shopping for one unnecessarily.
-Usually, EVGA and MSI are the major brands that include a support bracket.
+Generally, EVGA and MSI are the major brands that include a support bracket.

 If you don’t have one, you can probably find one on Amazon for about $20 or $30.